paloukari/NIH-Chest-X-rays-Classification/README.md

 ## Batch Size and Learning Rate

 The table below shows batch size accumulation steps (32 x n) vs learning rate.
 We can see that our model achieves better loss for learning rates around 0.0005 and with a gradient accumulation step size of 8 or batch size of 256.
 We observed similar performance for batches both smaller and larger, so we can be confident that batch sizes of 1024, or 2048 would not yield substantially improved performance.
-Going forward we can use the ADAM optimizer along with a batch size of 256 using gardient accumulation.
+Going forward we can use the ADAM optimizer along with a batch size of 256 using gradient accumulation.

 ![Batch Size and Learning Rate](images/gradient_accumulation_and_learning_rate.png)